TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Evaluation

+We evaluate GEMM on over $M$, $K$, and $N$, ranging from 256 to 16384.
+GEMM is a key primitive, and the TTNN vendor implementation is already highly optimized, achieving about 70\% of peak hardware throughput on average.
+Against this strong baseline, Table~\ref{tab:all-perf} shows that {\loom} delivers comparable performance using tile-level kernels while automatically generating low-level implementations.

-TT-1D uses a 1D broadcast pattern: for each GEMM, the smaller of the two input matrices is loaded from global memory by each core, while the other input is broadcast across the entire array.
-TT-2D uses a 2D broadcast pattern: both input matrices are streamed across the mesh, one from the top and one from the left, so that tiles propagate in a systolic-style wavefront.
-TTNN selects between TT-1D and TT-2D using Tenstorrent’s own strategy.
-TTNN also determined a single block size with respect to the input shapes.
-In contrast, {\loom} searches a larger mapping space.
-It explores not only 1D and 2D broadcast patterns but also different ways of distributing logical dimensions across spatial dimensions (spatial reuse), different hoisting points for memory operations in the loop nest (temporal reuse), and different block sizes.
+For a more interpretable comparison, Figure~\ref{fig:gemm} also reports two TTNN dataflow templates, TT-1D and TT-2D.
+TT-1D uses a 1D broadcast pattern: each core loads the smaller input matrix from global memory, while the other input is broadcast across the entire array.
+TT-2D uses a 2D broadcast pattern, streaming the two inputs across the mesh from the top and left.
+TTNN selects between these templates using a shape-dependent heuristic, with block size chosen by a separate strategy.